Connect with Max

 Thanks for your interest in my work!
-I’m available for all types of photography, but most folks have questions about about my wedding rates and availability.
+I’m available for all types of photography, but most folks have questions about about my rates and availability for weddings.

 Drop me a line for pricing, but I'd like to say upfront that my rates are the same for weddings big and small, in summer or winter, and on any day of the week, and my photography is all-inclusive: Clients receive polished, high-res, rights-released files via direct download.